Home >> FAQ

 Is there a shipwreck viewing during these tours?

-Shipwreck tours are surface viewing only and viewing is dependant upon sunlight, waves, water clarity, commercial boat schedules and time of season.
-The beauty of the shipwreck tour allows beautiful views along the shorelines, cliffs and caverns, while you hear the tales of ships lost long ago.
+There are several shallow shipwrecks we can view dependant upon sunlight, waves, water clarity, commercial boat schedules and time of season.
+You will hear the tales of ships lost long ago.

 Are we going to see Flowerpot Island & geological formations?

 The Bruce Peninsula National Park is a geological trove of amazement.
 Aside from the overhangs, cliffs, caves and caverns, there are two legendary formations called the Flowerpots.
 There is mysticism in the creation of these two monolithic maidens, or is it the maiden and man?
-Wait for the lore and the legend to be told when you see them in person, face to face.
+Wait for the lore and the legend to be told to you just before you see them in person, face to face.

 Some things you can only see from the water, and these two geological beauties unfortunately fall into that category.
 Parks Canada only licenses two companies The Blue Heron Company and Bruce Anchor Cruises, to land people on the island for hikes along the trails.
 You will have it better, secluded on the serenity of Tre Anni, intimate and alone with only the company you keep.
 Private perfection.